 Perennials for windy areas

 This easy-to-grow, late summer perennial deserves far more popularity.
-Its dark, upright stems are topped in late summer with tall purple flower spikes which are loved by butterflies and are followed by contrasting , fluffy seed heads.
+Vernonia has dark, upright stems are topped in late summer with tall purple flower spikes which are loved by butterflies and are followed by contrasting , fluffy seed heads.
 It prefers moist soils, but will tolerate most soil types.
 It gets its nickname, ironweed, from its incredibly tough stem, which keeps it standing upright, even in a gust.

-Athemis is a popular plant for costal gardens as, throughout the summer, it will produce a succession of lemon yellow, daisy-like flowers, above its aromatic, finely cut and feathery foliage.
+Anthemis is a popular plant for costal gardens as, throughout the summer, it will produce a succession of lemon yellow, daisy-like flowers, above its aromatic, finely cut and feathery foliage.
 They appreciate a sunny spot and sharp drainage.
 However, with a little bit of shelter from the fiercest of winds, they should thrive.
 After flowering, cut them back hard to promote dense growth from the base of the plant.

 It would be easy to mistake this plant for a hardy geranium, and they are close relatives with similar flowers and seed pods.
 Erodium manescavii has a slightly tougher nature than the hardy geranium though, thriving in even the harshest locations.
 It has a looser, and more open habit and will happily wend its way through a border, rooting wherever there is a gap and producing a succession of purple flower throughout the summer.

-Few plants can vie with crambe for sheer exuberance.
+Few plants can vie with Crambe for sheer exuberance.
 This coastal plant is actually a member of the cabbage family.
 However, despite being well-adapted to living in harsh, exposed areas, it is most definitely the ‘peacock’ of the brood.
 In summer, from an unassuming cluster of grey leaves, there emerges the most enormous plume of wispy, white flowers like a cloud of smoke left by a fire work.
 It is like gypsophilla on steroids and will be a show piece for the border and a great background against which to display other flowers.

 Eryngium are sometimes known as sea holly.
 This gives some indication as to the location they prefer, with many species originating from coastal locations, colonising the shingle at the top of a beach.
 They have prickly, holly like leaves which are often grey or even blue with prominent white veins.
 In summer, they produce tall flower spikes bearing prickly thistle like flowers, which brown off and dry out during the summer.
 You can leave them on the plant right through the winter for the striking silhouette they cast, especially when rimmed with hoar frost.